How to Show Your Personality in a Cover Letter

 You can write a targeted cover letter in a number of ways.
 Include keywords from the job listing in your letter.
 You can also reference the company itself–for example, mention a particular success the company has had, or explain why you are interested in working for the company.

 Perhaps most importantly, send your letter to a specific person, if possible.
-If you have to, do some digging to find the name of the hiring manager, and address your letter to him or her.
+If you have to, do some digging to find the name of the hiring manager, and address your letter to them.
 Avoid the phrase “To whom it may concern” – this shows a hiring manager that you have not taken the time to write a unique cover letter for the specific job.

 One of the best ways to avoid sounding like everyone else in your cover letter is to leave out some of the most overused phrases in cover letters.
 For example, don’t say you are a “hard worker” or that you “go above and beyond.”
 Try to find unique ways to explain who you are.
 One way to do this is to focus on particular examples – show them who you are, rather than tell them.